Meet Kevin Vande Streek

 Calvin then captured the MIAA title for a fourth straight year in 2001-2002 as the Knights went 20-7 overall and 9-3 in the MIAA.
 In leading Calvin to a 27-7 record in 2005, Vande Streek produced the 14th 20-win campaign in Calvin men’s basketball history including the fourth under his watch.
 Vande Streek picked up his 200th victory at Calvin on January 25, 2006 in an 80-58 victory at Kalamazoo and then collected his 300th overall collegiate victory on February 18, 2006 in a 74-65 win over Kalamazoo.
 On January 24, 2009 in a 79-73 win at Albion, Vande Streek became the all-time leader in coaching victories at Calvin, recording his 255th win at the helm of the Knights.
 He later led Calvin to the 2009 MIAAA regular season title - the sixth under his watch.

 His 2006-07 team also captured the MIAA Tournament title and advanced to the NCAA III Tournament for the fourth straight year.
+In 2012-13, Calvin reached the Sweet 16 round of the NCAA III Tournament, finishing 26-4 overall.
+Calvin also captured the 2013 MIAA regular season and tournament titles.

 A 1981 graduate of Dordt College, Iowa, Vande Streek came to Calvin after six years as head coach at the University of Sioux Falls in South Dakota -- an NAIA institution -- where he compiled a 93-80 coaching record.
 At the University of Sioux Falls, Vande Streek inherited teams that had finished 9-18 and 9-20 in the two years prior to his arrival.
 Just three seasons later he led Sioux Falls to a 19-11 record.
 The following season, Vande Streek led the Cougars to a 21-8 record -- setting a school-record for victories.
 That year, Sioux Falls was ranked as high as third in the NAIA Division II national poll and went on to finish 10th at the NAIA National Tournament.